How to Install R Programming Language on Ubuntu

 Building R from Source (Advanced Users)

 For advanced users who need the latest development features or require custom compilation flags, building R from source offers complete control over the installation.
-Essentially, this method compiles R directly on your system, allowing you to optimize for your hardware and include experimental features not yet available in stable releases.
-However, this approach requires manual maintenance and updates.
+This method compiles R directly on your system, allowing you to optimize for your hardware and include experimental features not yet available in stable releases.

 Installing Build Dependencies